Resources / Templates

 Exclude ineligible vendors

-Exclude payments made by credit card or PayPal (already reported on Form 1099-K) and corporations (unless required for legal or medical services).
+Exclude payments made by credit card or PayPal (already reported on Form 1099-K), corporations (unless required for legal or medical services), payments for merchandise or goods only, payments to tax-exempt organizations, and rent paid to a real estate agent or property manager.

 4. 4